dynaconf/dynaconf/docs/django.md

 If you don't want to manually create your config files take a look at the [CLI](/cli/)

 !!! tip
-    **.yaml** is the recommended format for Django applications because it allows complex data structures in easy way, but feel free to choose any format you are familiar with.
+    **.yaml** is the recommended format for Django applications because it allows easily writing complex data structures.
+Nevertheless, feel free to choose any format you are familiar with.

 !!! warning "Important"
     To use `$ dynaconf` CLI the `DJANGO_SETTINGS_MODULE` environment variable must be defined.